metaDMG-dev/metaDMG-core/docs/source/dashboard.md

 :align: center
 ```

 This allows to go deeper into the fit results and explore more advanced relationships between the variables.
-If one e.g. changes the x-axis to show `D_max`, it is possible to visually compare the two estimates of $D_\text{max}$; the MAP one and the Bayesian one.
+If one e.g. changes the x-axis to show `MAP_damage`, it is possible to visually compare the two estimates of $D$; the MAP one and the Bayesian one.
 All of the points in the dashboard are sized according to the number of reads.
 This can be changed in the `Variable` dropdown.
 By default, they are sized according to the square root of this variable; this can also be changed in the `Function` dropdown.
 Finally, a relative scaling is also positive in the `Scale` slider.

 ## Export CSV